trailofbits/manticore/README.md

 ## Quick start

-After installing Manticore, here is some basic functionality you can try.
+Here is some basic functionality you can try after installing Manticore:

 ```
 cd examples/linux